tsklein/Building-AI/README.md

    # Implement different methods to predict y, evaluate their performance and choose most promising one.

    while user_does_not_interrupt
-     # Observe and ecode sequence of gestures, e.g using camera plus some code
+     # Observe and decode sequence of gestures, e.g using camera plus some code

      # Predict y and print result